mozilla/solitude/docs/topics/zippy.rst

     :param status: status of the seller.
     :param agreement: an optional date that can be used for terms validation.
     :param resource_name: the name of the resource.
-    :param resource_pk: the primary key of the resource.
+    :param id: the primary key of the resource.
     :param resource_uri: the URI of the resource.

     Example successful seller creation: